LuciaGaud/SQL/AllJobProfit/README.txt

 This will be an SQL funcion which return a table.

-# Problem
+# Problem with TVP

-Part of the database I am working on is owned by the software company and I don't have direct access to it.
-I means that sometimes I must work blind like in this occasion.
+TVP are not supported on the user repository of this particular server.
+I had to rewrite a new funcion to avoid TVP